Back to docs

 #Feature Spec Lifecycle

-/validate-feature → quality, security, and compliance review
+/validate-implementation → quality, security, and compliance review

 #Feature Spec Structure